 You can read the reverse prayer article for how to work towards the reverse prayer hand position.

-Lift the center of your inner and out arches and press down through your heels and the roots of your big toe and little toe.
+While standing upright, lift the center of your inner and out arches and press down through your heels and the roots of your big toe and little toe.

 As you activate your feet try to stack your heel bones (talus and calcaneus) so that both your inner and outer ankle joints feel open.

-While standing upright, draw your ribs up away from your pelvis and open the spaces between your ribs so that your ribcage feels "open."
+With your feet active and while standing upright, draw your ribs up away from your pelvis and open the spaces between your ribs so that your ribcage feels "open."